kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 GMail's first problem is UX speed, and it's been well documented by others. \[1\]

-The second is a sporadic but massive delivery lag.
+The second is a **sporadic but massive delivery lag**.
 Where emails arrive in my inbox hours after they were sent.

 This is a problem with Google's mail servers.
 Here's an example of an email with a 2 hour delivery lag (headers parsed by Google's [header analyzer](https://toolbox.googleapps.com/apps/messageheader/)):